-As a Medicare health plan, PriorityMedicare Thrive must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, PriorityMedicare must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-PriorityMedicare Thrive will generally cover your medical care as long as:
+PriorityMedicare will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a provider who is eligible to provide services under Original Medicare.
-As a member of our plan, you can receive your care from either a network provider or an out-of-network provider (for more about this, see Section 2 in this chapter).
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter).